ska-telescope/developer.skatelescope.org/src/tools/centralised-monitoring-and-logging.rst

 Both the STFC and DP datacentres have been fully integrated into this solution.

 On the one hand, the central monitoring solution is based on *Prometheus*, integrated with *Thanos*, providing high-availability and long-term storage capabilities while allowing for the data aggregation from multiple Prometheus targets.
-Oh the other hand, the central logging solution is based on *Filebeat*, collecting logs from the referred datacentres and shipping them to *Elasticsearch*.
+On the other hand, the central logging solution is based on *Filebeat*, collecting logs from the referred datacentres and shipping them to *Elasticsearch*.

 *Grafana* and *Kibana* are the chosen observability and data visualisation tools, respectively.